pendulum-chain/pendulum-solidity-wrapper/README.md

 # Pendulum-Ink-Wrapper

-A collection of ink contracts that interact with Pendulum's chain extensions.
+A collection of ink! contracts that interact with Pendulum's chain extensions.

 ## Setup